Skip to main content

 The student's tasks and responsibilities as part of the hourly position will be determined by the host unit (in consultation with the student), and the host unit will provide mentoring and targeted professional development opportunities.
 In addition to their work with the host unit, the student are required to participate in a twice-monthly career exploration seminar, during which they will reflect on their work and engage in career development activities.

-Fall 2024 Host Units
+Spring 2025 Host Units

 • Asian American Cultural Center: Established in 2005, the Asian American Cultural Center (AACC) provides the university and greater community programs and resources that promote diverse and rich Asian and Asian American cultures.
-The grad fellow will coordinate programming curricula that promotes educational, social, and cultural understanding (eg, support network for Asian/Asian American grad students, lunar new year programs).
-The grad fellow will assist in other aspects of the daily operations and administration of the AACC (eg, weekly program and occasional community outreach).
+The graduate fellow will coordinate programming curricula that promotes educational, social, and cultural understanding (eg, support network for Asian/Asian American grad students, lunar new year programs).
+The graduate fellow will assist in other aspects of the daily operations and administration of the AACC (eg, weekly program and occasional community outreach).
 Occasional evening and weekend events may be scheduled.
 The graduate fellow will be working collaboratively with other members of the team but may also work autonomously on individual projects.
-The AACC is looking for a graduate fellow that will be engaged, supportive, and willing to learn about the Asian and Asian American community both on and beyond the campus environment.
+The AACC is looking for a graduate fellow that will be engaged, supportive, and motivated to learn about the Asian and Asian American community both on and beyond the campus environment.

 • Carl R. Woese Institute for Genomic Biology: The Carl R. Woese Institute for Genomic Biology is an interdisciplinary research unit that unifies genomics-related work across campus, addressing societal grand challenges through team science.
 IGB researchers come from many different disciplines, including biology, chemistry, physics, computer science, social sciences, engineering, crop science, and many others, and are brought together by a shared interest in how an understanding of living things can help us make the world a better place.
 Because of the broad potential impacts of basic and applied genomic research, the IGB has a strong focus on science communication and outreach activities.
 Our team and institute include members from a wide array of academic backgrounds, and we enjoy discovering how each person's strengths and interests can be incorporated into what we do.
 Depending on their interests, the Career Development Fellow will have opportunities to work within administrative groups dedicated to external relations and strategic partnerships; research center management; research infrastructure management; and communications and outreach, with opportunities for fellow-led writing and activity design projects.